 Olefin: Olefin is a great choice for kids and pets -- it holds up very well to wear and tear and doesn't really have any cons.

 Polyester-Blend: If you're looking for a more durable fabric, look for a polyester-blend.
 When added to other fabrics, polyester provides resistance against wrinkles, wear, and fading.
-We love the look of polyester blend in the Pompano Collection.
+We love the look of polyester blend in the Pompano collection's modern sofa.

 Wool: Wool and wool blends are sturdy and durable, standing up to pilling, fading, wrinkling, and dirt.
 In most cases, you'll be looking for an upholstered item that's a wool blend so it's easier to clean.
 You'll also avoid felting the fibers -- something that's unique to wool.
 Wool blends can be spot-cleaned easily when needed, but can be more difficult for more intense cleanings.